andybest/common-lisp/README.md

-# pngload
+# mfiano.file-formats.png

 A PNG (Portable Network Graphics) image format decoder.

 ## Overview

-pngload can be used to load images in the PNG image format, both from files on disk, or streams in memory.
+mfiano.file-formats.png can be used to load images in the PNG image format, both from files on disk, or streams in memory.
 This library was written out of frustration with png-read, which was the only native Common Lisp code that supports PNG.

-What makes pngload different than png-read?
+What makes mfiano.file-formats.png different than png-read?

 ### Speed

-pngload is optimized for speed and portability across many different Common Lisp implementation and architecture combinations.
+mfiano.file-formats.png is optimized for speed and portability across many different Common Lisp implementation and architecture combinations.
 On 64-bit SBCL it is more than 3x faster than the png-read library when decoding a particular large 4096x4096 RGBA image.
 Rough benchmarking in our particular environment at the time of writing shows:

-- pngload: 0.901s
+- mfiano.file-formats.png: 0.901s
 - png-read: 3.058s

 To overcome some performance bottlenecks, we wrote [our own](https://github.com/3b/3bz)